 Information to be included in the liaison statement:

-1) List the appropriate Question numbers of the originating and destination study groups.
+1) List the full name and Question numberof the originating and destination study groups.

 2) Identify the study group or rapporteur's group meeting at which the liaison was prepared.

 3) Include a concise and clear subject.
 If this is in reply to a liaison statement, make this clear, e.g. "Reply to the liaison statement from (source and date) concerning ...".